kurtlenfesty/devopsy-root/README.md

 Tasks related to back-end services, including database structures.
 This includes back-end tests.

-# License
+# Licence

-The current license is (GPL v3)[https://www.gnu.org/licenses/gpl-3.0.en.html], but since I wrote the code I could change that license (as long as I haven't incorporated somone else's code with a different license).
+The current licence is [GPL v3](https://www.gnu.org/licenses/gpl-3.0.en.html), but since I wrote the code I could change that licence (as long as I haven't incorporated somone else's code with a different licence).

 # Copyright